There are three routes you can take to travel by public transport from Chiang Mai to Kanchanaburi:

 - Via Bangkok: Travel by train, plane or bus to Bangkok, and then take a bus or a train from Bangkok to Kanchanaburi.

-The only way you can travel direct from Chiang Mai to Kanchanaburi is by bus.
-The Sasanan Transport Company operates two direct bus services a day all the way to Kanchanaburi which you can book online.
+The Sasanan Transport Company operates two direct bus services a day all the way to Kanchanaburi which are available to book online.

 - The journey by bus is scheduled to take from 11 hours to 11 hours 30 minutes.